Our mission is to provide free medical care and related services to pets of the homeless.

 — Jon Geller, DVM, FOUNDER

-We could not do what we do without our volunteers, veterinarians, sponsors, donors, and all the allies and advocates who believe in “the pet effect” and the importance of the human-animal bond.
+We could not do what we do without our volunteers, veterinarians, sponsors, donors, and all the allies and advocates who believe in the importance of the human-animal bond.
 We are also incredibly proud of and grateful for our sister organization, The Ladybug Fund, which provides funds for emergency veterinary care for pet owners with financial hardship.
 The Street Dog Coalition and The Ladybug Fund recently partnered with Waggle, a pet-dedicated crowdfunding solution that channels funds directly to verified veterinary providers to ensure 100% of funds go directly to the pet’s care.

 Beyond Fort Collins, The Street Dog Coalition is now active in cities across the United States and we are developing plans to set up clinics in many more.